How To Choose The Right Range Hood Size

 A ducted range hood vents smoke and fumes outside of your home.
 On the other hand, a ductless range hood uses charcoal filters to trap smoke and fumes and mesh or stainless steel baffle filters to trap large particles before recirculating clean air back into the kitchen.
 Installing a ducted range hood is generally recommended as it is more effective in removing smoke and fumes from your home.

-5. Can I install a range hood or do I need a professional installer?
 While it is possible to install a range hood yourself, it is recommended to hire a professional installer to ensure that the range hood is installed correctly and meets all safety requirements.
 A professional installer can also help ensure the range hood is the correct size for your cooktop and ventilation needs.

 Browse More Topics